typicode/please-upgrade-node/README.md

 ## Caveats

 `please-upgrade-node` must be run before any other code.
-It's __highly recommended__ to require it this way:
+It's __highly recommended__ to require it this way in your CLI:

 ```js
 #!/usr/bin/env node